Emotionen – Our Internal Compass

 If emotions are not acknowledged and processed, they may contribute to unhealthy coping mechanisms, thought patterns, and behaviours.
 Over time, this can have a profound impact on our mental and physical health.
 The result can be stress and anxiety, mental illnesses such as depression, or social withdrawal.

-Processing and Releasing of Emotions
+Processing & Releasing of Emotions

 The key to emotional transformation